Limited stock available. While supplies last. Last chance. You likely know and use these words in your marketing to create a sense of scarcity.

 Before we begin…

 If you already know how to do this, you can skip this step and jump directly to countdown timer best practices.

-And if you’re not using a popup builder that allows you to create a countdown popup with a few clicks, you can start a free Sleeknote trial here and play along.
+And if you’re not using a marketing automation platform that allows you to create onsite countdown campaigns with a few clicks, you can start a free Drip trial here and play along.

 Let’s jump right in. 👇

 Select a template with our popup, form, or bar onsite campaigns:

 Customize your popup as much or as little as you need.
 For example, I change the background color to make it match “my” website:

 Then, I upload my brand’s font and use it in the popup:

 Once you’re happy with your changes, drag and drop the countdown timer onto your popup and adjust the styling to fit the rest of your design:

 (Hint: Countdown timers work on mobile popups, sticky bars, and teasers, too.)